 ABRAMSON: The companies would have to give the government quick access to years of phone information.
 That's how much the NSA is currently storing in its own databases.
 But some doubt the companies can be trusted any more than the government.
 Jennifer Granick of Stanford University points out this is the industry that helped the Bush administration eavesdrop without court oversight just a few years ago.

 JENNIFER GRANICK: I don't think that the companies are in the position to well safeguard our privacy and Fourth Amendment rights.

 ABRAMSON: Granick is a leader of efforts to make more fundamental reforms by reshaping the role of the Foreign Intelligence Surveillance Court.
 That's the body that has been approving the wholesale collection of telephone records.
 Granick says the court was originally designed to approve individual orders, to wiretap a specific terror suspect, for example.
 Now, she says, the court's role has been expanded to approving collection of information in bulk.
 That decision, she says, belongs to Congress.

-UNIDENTIFIED WOMAN: It's Congress's responsibility to approve surveillance programs and it is the responsibility of all the courts to muddle through the question of how the Fourth Amendment protects American citizens in light of new technologies.
+GRANICK: It's Congress's responsibility to approve surveillance programs and it is the responsibility of all the courts to muddle through the question of how the Fourth Amendment protects American citizens in light of new technologies.